DecentraLabsCom/Smart-Contract-Specifications/README.md

 ## LabFacet:

+- **initialize**: Sets up the ERC721 token with the provided name and symbol.
+Initializes the labId to 0.
-- **addLab**: Allows the contract provider to add a new lab with a specified URI and price.
+- **addLab**: Allows the contract provider to add a new lab with the on-chain stored metadata.
-- **setLabURI**: Allows the contract provider to set or update the URI for a specific token ID.
+- **setTokenURI**: Allows the contract provider to set or update the URI for a specific token ID.
+- **tokenURI**: Returns the URI for a given token ID.
+Used for compliance with ERC721 standards.
-- **updateLab**: Allows the contract provider to update the URI and price of an existing lab.
+- **updateLab**: Allows the contract provider to update metadata stored on-chain.
 - **deleteLab**: Allows the contract provider to delete an existing lab.
-- **transferLab**: Transfers ownership of a lab to another wallet.
-- **getLab**: Retrieves the information about the lab structure corresponding to the provided lab ID.
+- **getLab**: Retrieves the information about the lab structure (on-chain metadata) corresponding to the provided lab ID.
-- **getAllLabs**: Retrieves a list with the information about all the labs.
+- **getAllLabs**: Retrieves a list with all th labs ID.
-- **labURI**: Retrieves the URI associated with a specific lab ID.

 ## ReservationFacet: